rmzetti/hover-exec/test/misc_tests.md

 ```output
 - for n= 1000000 : using Function 678 msec using eval 186 msec
 ```

-- output:
+>      Test output:
-- js:node for n= 1000000 : using Function 675 msec using eval 190 msec
+>      js:node for n= 1000000 : using Function 675 msec using eval 190 msec
-- js:eval   for n= 1000000 : using Function 574 msec using eval 164 msec
+>      js:eval   for n= 1000000 : using Function 574 msec using eval 164 msec
-- js:vm    for n= 1000000 : using Function 858 msec using eval 364 msec
+>      js:vm    for n= 1000000 : using Function 858 msec using eval 364 msec

-- in the debugger use n=1e5 (crashes for n=1e6)
+>      NB: in the debugger use n=1e5 (crashes for n=1e6)

 ---